julianikulski/recommendations-with-ibm/README.md

 There are different approaches to recommendation system and three of them have been implemented in this project.

-I. Rank Based Recommendations
+1. Rank Based Recommendations
-II.
-User-User Based Collaborative Filtering
+2. User-User Based Collaborative Filtering
-III.
-Matrix Factorization
+3. Matrix Factorization

 ## File Description <a name="description"></a>
 There is one file titled `Recommendations_with_IBM.ipynb` that includes all code.
 In the `data` folder, you can find the underlying datasets that are being used for the recommendation systems.
 The other files in this repository are used for testing purposes.